Makalu Base Camp 19 days

 When you arrive at the International Airport we will pick you up and bring you to your accommodation.
 Here we will give you a short briefing about the trek.
 In addition we will give you advice about hygienic food, customs, and sightseeing in Kathmandu.

-One porter for two persons, max.
-12 kg. luggage per person
+-Porter service for carrying luggage, tent equipment and cooking equipment.
+One porter for two persons, max. luggage 12 kg. per person

-Salary, food, accommodation and insurance for the mountain guide and trekking staff
+-Salary, food, accommodation and insurance for the mountain guide, porters and cooking staff